josuem/simulide-library/Readme.md

 ## Contact

-For questions or suggestions, you can contact me at [your-email@domain.com](mailto:your-email@domain.com).
+For questions or suggestions, you can contact me at [josue.meneses@usach.cl](mailto:josue.meneses@usach.cl).